USU-Security/oip/README.md

 It was and still is a GPLv3 project, so enjoy and have fun.

+To compile type:
+make

+You should modifiy the oip.conf file to suite your needs.
+It is working fine.

 Thanks to the usu.edu for the project.

 sebas garcia (eldraco@gmail.com) made the small modifications and the github code.